 - Inmate safety

 To search for this kind of information, you must do a driving history search.

 Have you ever searched for criminal records?
 Was it an easy process?
-Dis you do your search online or did you call the jail? was the information you recieved correct?
+Did you do your search online or did you call the jail?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records, and your comments could help other people.

 Click here to leave a comment

 On a Federal level, the FBI keeps a list of the Top Ten Most Wanted Criminals.
 In Ascension Parish,The Sheriff’s Department keeps their own list of most wanted criminals and fugitives.

 Ascension Parish Top Ten Most Wanted List: Link